-So you have yourself a Pebble, Pebble Time or Pebble Time Round.
-You've charged it up, figured out the tricks and downloaded our edit of the best Pebble apps.
-What's next in your Pebble customization journey?
+So you have a Pebble 2, Pebble Time or Pebble Time Round and you're making the most of it, despite Pebble's uncertain future.
+You've charged it up, figured out the tricks and downloaded our edit of the best Pebble apps that will still run on your watch.
+What's next?

 Part of any Pebble's appeal is the retro looks so you'll want a watch face to match.
-Now Pebblers don't have quite the pick of feature heavy watch faces that Apple Watch and Android Wear users can choose from, but there are still plenty of Pebble faces with little tricks of their own.
+Now Pebblers don't have the pick of feature heavy watch faces that Apple Watch and Android Wear users can choose from, and casualties include gems like Streble and Mondrian, but there are still plenty of Pebble faces to try out.

-Just go to the watch faces tab of your Pebble smartphone app and hit the plus button to get to the store, or the Pebble site to check it out on a bigger screen.
+Go to your Pebble smartphone app and hit the watch face icon to get to the store, or the Pebble site to check it out on a bigger screen.
+Don't worry about the lack of previews in the mobile app - if they are still supported, they will still work on the watch which is where it counts.

-There are so many variations of this ridiculously simple watch face, it's awesome.
+There are a bunch of variations of this ridiculously simple watch face, it's awesome.
 No matter what you choose, you get a very straightforward way (hence the name) to view the time and weather, or time and date with tons of colors, fonts, themes and so much more.
 There's also StraightForecast and Straightscape with the former showing you more detailed weather updates and the latter showing landscapes.

 Daily Steps displays a squiggly graph of your step activity, taken from Pebble Health, against a 24-hour clock so you can track your daily activity and compare it against your previous day's steps.
 There are customizable settings for your daily goal, temperature scale, screen colors and more too.